epiviz/epiviz-website/home/content/post/2017-05-01-epiviz-update.md

 categories = [
   "news"
 ]
-date = "2017-05-01T12:52:12-05:00"
+date = "2017-05-15T12:52:12-05:00"
 title = "Epiviz Updates for Bioconductor 3.5 Release" tags = [
-  "update"
+  "update",
+  "metaviz",
+  "polymer",
+  "epivizr"
 ]
 draft = true
 +++

-We have implemented several new features into the epiviz library and the web application.

-## Table of Contents
+Bioconductor version 3.5 was released last month: http://bioconductor.org/news/bioc_3_5_release/.
+This Bioconductor version
+includes updates to `epivizr` and a new package, `metavizr`, for interactive visualization of metagenomic data.
+In this post we describe these, and take the opportunity to update on other developments in the Epiviz project.

+## What's new!
 * [epivizr updates](#epivizr)
 * [Introducing Epiviz desktop application](#epiviz-desktop)
 * [Metavizr now on R/Bioconductor](#metavizr)